 Amplifier modellers and multi-effects intro

-These days multi-effects and amplifier modellers are everywhere in the guitar world.
+These days guitar multi-effects and amp modellers are everywhere in the guitar world.
 I grew up watching amateur DIY bands playing live.
 Their guitar players had stacks of analog pedals with all different shapes and colours.
 And if they could afford them, they would have massive amps and cabinets.

 This was in the 1980s and 1990s, however.
 Technology evolved quite a bit from there.